Exhibition Runs: August 7 – 27, 2020

 About Susie Protiva

-Susie Protiva was born in Missouri and raised in northern Arizona.
-She earned her BFA at the University of New Mexico.
-Her paintings are featured at Hell’s Backbone Grill in southern Utah, and have been included in the Albuquerque Museum’s annual Artsthrive exhibit, and exhibited at the Harwood Arts Center.
-Her prints have been exhibited in Massachusetts and New Mexico.
+Susie Protiva was born in Missouri, raised in northern Arizona, and now lives with her family at the eastern edge of the Rio Grande watershed in northern New Mexico, where they have built their home and studios off-grid.
+She earned her BFA in Studio Art from the University of New Mexico.
+Her paintings are featured at Hell’s Backbone Grill in Boulder, Utah, Spirit in Art Gallery of Madrid, New Mexico, have been included in the Albuquerque Museum’s annual ArtsThrive gala, and exhibited at the Harwood Arts Center.
+Her prints and artists, books have been exhibited in Massachusetts and New Mexico.
 She was an Artist in Wilderness for the residency program at Colorado’s Wilderness Workshop in 2019.
-Susie lives with her husband at the eastern edge of the Rio Grande watershed in northern New Mexico, where they have built their home and studios off-grid.

 Virtual Artist Talks

 We invite you to join us for an virtual exhibition reception and artist talks by Susie Protiva and Chelsea Wrightson on Zoom, Thursday, August 27 starting at 5:30pm.
 This event is free and open to all ages.

 Please use the link below to register for the artist talk.
 A link to join the talks will be provided upon registration.